-The Company will not be required to withhold tax at source when paying a dividend.
+The Company will not be required to withhold tax at source when paying a dividend to individuals.

-If an election under SI2009/2034 is made by the Company to designate part or all of its dividends as an interest distribution in respect of an accounting period, then the corresponding dividends paid by the Company will be taxed as interest income in the hands of UK resident individual shareholders.
+To the extent that an election is made by the Company to designate part or all of its dividends as an interest distribution in respect of an accounting period, then the corresponding dividends paid by the Company will be taxed as interest income in the hands of UK resident individual shareholders.
 To the extent the Shareholder is within the basic rate band, interest received in excess of the tax-free savings income of £1,000, will be taxed at 20%.
 To the extent the Shareholder is within the higher rate band, interest received in excess of the tax-free savings income for higher rate tax payers of £500, will be taxed at 40%.
 To the extent the Shareholder is within the additional rate band, interest received will be taxed at 45%.
 The tax-free savings income is not available for additional rate taxpayers.